bithyve/MyMoneyApp/README.md

 }
 }
 ```

 <br />

 2.Delete package-lock.json,yarn.lock,node_modules folder<br />
+3.npm cache clear<br/>
-3.npm install(if runtime any issue show like main.startWith then use Step 3 method 2)<br />
+4.npm install(if runtime any issue show like main.startWith then use Step 3 method 2)<br />
-4.If no any issue then<br />
+5.If no any issue then<br />
-5.react-native eject (it use for create fresh android and ios project)<br />
+6.react-native eject (it use for create fresh android and ios project)<br />
-6.react-native link (it use for all lib bind to android and ios project like(sqlite,camera,etc....))<br />
+7.react-native link (it use for all lib bind to android and ios project like(sqlite,camera,etc....))<br />

 ========> Two way run android and ios project with ide without ide<br />
 1)With ide<br />